 The ‘M’ point is the place you really want your audience to be the moment you finish speaking.
 Focus on it allows you to switch off ‘autopilot’ and become a highly conscious change agent.
 Let’s face it, your M point is always to change something; It could be a mindset, an understanding, a level of knowledge or clarity, a belief, an opinion, a behaviour, a decision, an action or simply a perspective.

-On the journey through change your ‘M’ point is what you really want your audience to do when you’re done speaking:
+On the journey through change, your ‘M’ point is what you really want your audience to do when you’ve finished presenting: